vladimirlojanica/ideas/README.md

 ## 37. [Code Overlays](id:code-overlays)

-Code overlays can make sourcecode more like a document and easier to read.
+Code overlays can make source code more like a document and easier to read.
 Source code editors make poor use of space when rendering code.
 For example:

 ```
 someLongMethodName	(type identifier, type identifier, type identifier,
 					type identifier, type identifier type identifier
 					type identifier, type identifier, type identifier)
 ```
 Code quality problems aside, an IDE does not necessarily need to display this exactly the way the source is.
 There is wasted space below the method name.
-An auto-indenter could align the source perfectly but this seems like catering to the plaintext format of sourcecode rather than the expressive power of a user interface.
+An auto-indenter could align the source perfectly but this seems like catering to the plain text format of source code rather than the expressive power of a user interface.

 This could be rendered like a table: